This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 - 3-4 cups raw cane sugar, or coconut sugar

-- On the bottom of the Mason jar, layer slices of onion, garlic and ginger about an inch thick.
+- On the bottom of the canning jar, layer slices of onion, garlic and ginger about an inch thick.

 - Pour sugar over the onion mixture until you can't see it anymore from the top, making another layer about a half inch to an inch deep.